 Digital for all

-Singapore’s vision to build a digitally ready and inclusive society is within reach, with everyone playing a part in bringing digital to life for everyone.
+Singapore’s vision to build a digitally ready and inclusive society is within reach, with initiatives like the Digital for Life movement driving digital transformation and playing a part in bringing digital to life for everyone.
 Today, about 89 percent of resident households have computer access, with a growing proportion of seniors using smartphones to access the Internet.
 Clearly, digital inclusion empowers citizens to leverage technology to overcome barriers—accessing opportunities like distance learning, remote work and telemedical services.

 Supporting this vision, generous donors and dedicated volunteers have been the backbone of IMDA’s Digital Access Programmes the past few years, with over S$3 million raised in 2020 alone.
 “Combined with Government funding, these donations provided more than 20,000 low-income households and 6,400 seniors with much-needed access to laptops and smartphones,” highlighted Minister Iswaran.
 In addition, given the challenges of learning digital skills, over 6,000 volunteers from all walks of life dedicated 33,000 hours to turn seniors and children into bonafide digital citizens.